panubo/bash-container/README.md

 ## Bash Strict Mode

-Although we like [Unofficial Bash Strict Mode](http://redsymbol.net/articles/unofficial-bash-strict-mode/) not all of these function currently work under strict mode.
+Although we like [Unofficial Bash Strict Mode](http://redsymbol.net/articles/unofficial-bash-strict-mode/) not all of these functions currently work under strict mode.